 Located in the heart of the city, but just outside the walls, it dates from 1887.

 The Guildhall is a beautiful building and is well worth taking time to see.
-It is located near the River Foyle in the heart of the city, just outside the walls and dates from 1887.
-The original building, named in honour of the London guilds, cost £19,000 to build and was officially opened in 1890 as the administrative centre of the Londonderry Corporation.
-In 1908 it was razed to the ground.
+It is located in the heart of the city, just outside the city walls and close to the Peace Bridge.